Mrs. McGrath: History

 Although the song probably dates from the time of the Peninsular Wars between 1807 and 1814, the earliest written account of it in Ireland was in 1876.
 It is believed to have been popular with soldiers during the American Civil War (1861-1865).

+In the 1898 book titled "Sing us One Of The Old Songs" by Michael Kilgraff, it is noted that Ted Snow (Edward Parrot) wrote the song for the Mohawk Minestrels.

 An archival recording was made in 1951 at the home of Seamus Ennis.
-In 1958 the song was recorded by Burl Ives on Songs of Ireland (Decca DL-8444) and by the Belafonte Folk Singers (RCA LPM-1760) under the name of "The Sergeant and Mrs. McGrath".
+In 1958, the song was recorded by Burl Ives on Songs of Ireland (Decca DL-8444) and by the Belafonte Folk Singers (RCA LPM-1760) under the name of "The Sergeant and Mrs. McGrath".
 It was also recorded by Tommy Makem on his 1961 album, Songs of Tommy Makem.
 Peg and Bobby Clancy performed it on their LP, As We Roved Out, in 1964.
-The Clancy Brothers recorded the song on the 1966 album Isn't It Grand Boys under the title "My Son Ted".
+Peg Clancy Power also recorded a version of this son on her 1962 album ‘‘Down By The Glenside’’.The Clancy Brothers recorded the song on the 1966 album Isn't It Grand Boys under the title "My Son Ted".
 The Dubliners also recorded it on the 1965 EP In Person featuring Ronnie Drew, and later sang it to new lyrics, though keeping the tune of the original folk song, on the 1968 album Drinkin' and Courtin'.
 This latter version tells the story of a country boy who goes to college in Dublin but fails due to spending all his money and time on "women and drink".
 Pete Seeger also recorded it live for "Pete Seeger in Concert: I Can See a New Day" (CBS, 1964).